edmerdash01/edmerdash01/README.md

 ### Hi there 👋

+This is Soliman,

+- 🌱 I’m currently learning Computer Science and will apply all the learning courses here ^_^

 <!--
 **edmerdash01/edmerdash01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.